 Mr Rogan believes one of the group's main priorities is to provide clearer communications on the use and management of water for the environment.

 The EWAG provides advice to Department of Planning, Industry and Environment (DPIE) on the management of water from a number of sources, including:

 - the Environmental Water Allowance (EWA) made available under the Macquarie and Cudgegong Regulated Rivers Water Source 2016

 - Environmental Water trigger windows for the Regulated Cudgegong River made available under the Macquarie and Cudgegong Regulated Rivers Water Source 2016

-- Adaptive Environmental Water (AEW) held by the OEH
+- Adaptive Environmental Water (AEW) held by DPIE

 - Environmental entitlements (General Security and Supplementary) held by the Commonwealth Environmental Water Office (CEWO)